Tarrasch/antigen-hs/README.md

   , bundle "Tarrasch/zsh-bd"
   , bundle "zsh-users/zsh-syntax-highlighting"
   , bundle "zsh-users/zsh-history-substring-search"

+  -- If you use a plugin that doesn't have a *.plugin.zsh file.
+You can set a -- more liberal sourcing strategy.
+  --
+  -- , (bundle "some/stupid-plugin") { sourcingStrategy = antigenSourcingStrategy }

-  -- Add your plugins here
+  -- vvv    Add your plugins here    vvv
   ]

 config = AntigenConfiguration bundles